D.C. sniper attacks: Virginia and other areas

 By this point due to public concerns about safety, gas stations had begun to put tarps up to conceal their customers (see below).
 Some people crouched over to pump gas, while others waited in their cars.
 Malvo and Muhammad did not commit any more shootings for five days before striking again.

 On October 19 at 8:00 p.m., 37-year-old Jeffrey Hopper was shot in a parking lot near the Ponderosa Steakhouse at State Route 54 in Ashland, Virginia, about 90 mi south of Washington, near Interstate 95.
 His wife Stephanie called out to passersby, who phoned for an ambulance, enabling Hopper to survive his injuries after being transported to VCU Medical Center.
 Authorities discovered a four-page letter from the shooter in the woods that demanded $10 million and made a threat to children.

-On October 21, Richmond-area police arrested two men, one with a white van, near a payphone.
-The men turned out to be immigrants with no connection to the shooter.
-The pair were remanded to the Immigration and Naturalization Service.
+On October 21, Richmond-area police arrested two men, one with a white van, outside a gas station.
+The men turned out to be undocumented immigrants with no connection to the shooter.
+The pair were subjected to cavity searches and remanded into federal custody (what was then the Immigration and Naturalization Service, which subsequently deported them).

 On the next day, October 22, Ride On bus driver Conrad Johnson, 35, was shot at 5:56 a.m. while standing on the steps at the 14100 block of Grand Pre Road in Aspen Hill, Maryland.
 Johnson died of his injuries.
 On the same day, Chief Moose released part of the content of one of the shooter's letters, in which he declares, "Your children are not safe, anywhere, at any time."

 While no shootings occurred on October 23, the day is significant for two events.
 First, ballistics experts confirmed Johnson as the 10th fatality in the Beltway shootings.
 Second, in a yard in Takoma Park, Maryland, police searched with metal detectors for bullets, shell casings, or other evidence that might provide a link to the shooters.
 A tree stump believed to have been used for target practice was seized.